-- Hardware utilization: Many DLA designs have fixed processing engine sizes resulting only in a 100% utilization if the data's dimensions comply with these sizes.
-Chen et. al. distinguish between the two cases of spatial mapping fragmentation and temporal mapping fragmentation leading to underutilized hardware [4].
+- Transformation: Alternative convolution algorithm implementations like Fourier transform or Winograd convolution usually decrease the amount of needed operations. - Hardware utilization: Many DLA designs have fixed processing engine sizes resulting only in a 100% utilization if the data's dimensions comply with these sizes.
+Chen et. al. distinguish between the two cases of spatial mapping fragmentation and temporal mapping fragmentation leading to underutilized hardware [5].
 Since both play an important role in most DLAs, the NVDLA case study section provides an in-depth explanation on how to quantify this effect.